- High RAM usage on Windows 11 while idling can be caused by malware or other issues.

 Is 40% RAM usage normal?

-Since we are talking about efficiency and system resources, why don’t you check this article about enabling efficiency mode on Edge to make the best out of your device?
+Since we are talking about efficiency and system resources, why don’t you check this article about enabling efficiency mode on Edge to make the best of your device?